Take our PAD Risk Assessment now: TAKE THE QUIZ

 Why You Experience Weakness in the Legs While Climbing Stairs

-The feeling of weakness in the legs isn’t unusual when you’ve been exercising, have spent all day on your feet, or are feeling under the weather.
-However, if you’ve recently noticed this feeling of weakness while climbing stairs or walking around your neighborhood, then it could indicate one of several underlying conditions.
-Leg numbness, weakness, coldness in your lower legs, feet can be a symptom of PAD Disease.
-It’s important to recognize some of the tell-tale signs of PAD, so you can improve your overall vascular health.
+The feeling of weakness in the legs isn’t unusual after exercising or spending all day on your feet.
+However, if you’ve recently noticed this feeling of weakness while climbing stairs or walking around your neighborhood, it could indicate one of several underlying conditions.
+Leg numbness, weakness, and coldness in your lower legs and feet can be a symptom of PAD.
+It’s important to recognize some of the tell-tale signs of PAD to improve your overall vascular health and get proper treatment for your condition.

 If you think you may have PAD, schedule a consultation with one of the trusted vascular doctors at USA Vascular Centers.
-Our doctors are experts in diagnosing PAD, and they will be able to help you figure out the cause of your leg pain.
+Our doctors are experts in diagnosing PAD, and they will be able to help you figure out the cause of your neuromuscular condition and leg weakness.

-If you experience sudden weakness in the legs that makes you unable to move, seek emergency assistance right away.
-This is especially true if you fall, injure yourself, and then experience an inability to move your legs.
+There’s a difference between experiencing a fatigued sensation in your lower extremities and completely losing muscle function.
+If you experience sudden weakness in the legs that makes you unable to move, seek emergency assistance.
+This is especially true if you experience an inability to move your legs after you fall or injure yourself.

 Sudden weakness in the legs, especially on one side of the body, can signify a stroke.
 If you suddenly lose the ability to move one or both legs (paralysis), call an ambulance right away.
 Stroke symptoms can also include blurred vision, severe headache, high fever, sudden bowel incontinence, and loss of muscle control in the face.